 Why Am I So Tired?

-If you find yourself constantly complaining about how tired you are, the good news is you’re not alone.
-Fatigue, a lack of energy, weakness - these are all common, and all fall into the "tired" category.
-There are many different causes; for some individuals it may be due to lifestyle habits, while others may need to be examined by their medical doctor.
+If you find yourself constantly complaining about how tired you are, you’re not alone.
+Fatigue, lack of energy, weakness — these are all common, and all fall into the "tired" category.
+There are many different causes; for some individuals it may be a result of lifestyle habits, while others may need to be examined by a medical doctor.

-Let’s look at the reasons why you may be so tired, and then what you can do to take control of your life and feel more energized.
+Let’s look at the reasons why you may be so tired so often, and then what you can do to take control of your life and feel more energized.

 Reasons for Being Tired

 There are many reasons for being tired.
 You might work two jobs and not get enough sleep at night, or you could be chasing little kids around all day.
-These reasons are obvious.
-And being chronically tired can definitely affect your quality of life, so let’s look at the less obvious reasons you may feel fatigued:
+These are some of the more obvious reasons.
+But being chronically tired can definitely affect your quality of life, so let’s look at the less obvious reasons you may feel fatigued:

 Ok, well this may seem obvious too, but lack of sleep is one of the main reasons why people feel tired all the time, and many just refuse to admit it!

 It is estimated that nearly one-third of all Americans don’t get enough sleep each night.
 At least eight hours of uninterrupted sleep are needed each night to feel refreshed and energized in the morning.
 How much are you getting?

 There are many people suffering from sleep apnea who are not aware that they have it.
 One of the symptoms of sleep apnea is waking up from a long night’s rests, but still not feeling rested.